 Some of the brokering roles undertaken to date include:

-Connecting the various skills councils to assist in developing Industry level plans which look at skills predictions within specific industry areas for the next 5 years

-Establishing a base line for evaluation and assessment.
-This required creating a database for the region

-Studying clear structures and representation for sustainability of any partnering arrangement that reflects the nature and needs of the region
+Mapping the the gaps between various skill councils future skill requirments for the next 5 years and current Vet provision in the region.thus establishing a base line for evaluation and assessment.

+Establishing trusting relationships with core connectors in the BAC and the education sectors

+Applying due diligence data to develop shared meaning across sectors. about the transition needs of young people in the BN&W Region.

-Linking with the Higher Education offices as well and gaining agreement to meet regularly as they are a potential new partner
+Linking with leaders from the Office of Higher Education and gaining agreement to meet regularly as they are a potential new partner

+Overall, PB are creating the safe space for engagement and there is a willingness to be at the table to contribute to partnership sustainability.
-Throughout, the Partnership Brokers have been very clear about their role and have made it very clear to partners and potential partners what their roles might be, both now and in the future.

-As the Partnership Broker entity has had only a very brief history as an organisation to date, they are new to this role and hence have no baggage or history locally.
-Thus a key focus has been to undertake up to date scanning and collection of information and as a result gain a greater understanding of the local region.
+Throughout, the Partnership Brokers have been very clear about their role as objective third party facilitors.They have clearly explained their current and future contributions at each stage of the partnership development.
+IE A key focus has been to undertake up to date scanning and collection of information with and for potential partners.
 In the words of the broker - “Who we are might get us our first meeting but what we are doing gets us ongoing engagement”

-As part of this approach in building a strong base of information to work from, the Partnership Broker has employed a number of software tools such as MS project, CMAP and PAJEK in an effort to map thematic relationships, connections and relationships
+As part of this approach in building a strong base of information, the Partnership Broker team has employed a number of software tools such as MS project, CMAP and PAJEK in an effort to map themes,.patterns and , connections

 Brokering challenges